 At Dynatrace Perform 2022, “Empowering digital game-changers,” the DevOps technology track focuses on how observability, AI, and automating DevOps practices can help teams accelerate software development speed and quality.

-This track highlights new announcements and integrations with the Dynatrace software intelligence platform that will enable organizations to achieve highly automated, AI-driven DevOps and boost productivity.
+This track highlights new announcements and integrations with the Dynatrace DevOps software intelligence platform that will enable organizations to achieve highly automated, AI-driven DevOps and boost productivity.
 Themes of this track include:

 - Driving production reliability.
 After a failure, how can organizations return to a steady state?
 For SRE and DevOps teams, service-level objectives (SLOs) ensure accountability, enabling teams to better identify and address issues before they become problems.
 And when production incidents happen, the DevOps track explores how automated remediation and incident management enables organizations to recover quickly, minimizing user impact and preventing service-level agreement violations.